 All these indicators use scales from 0 to 100 where readings 0 to 49 indicate fear, and a reading from 51 to 100 shows that investors are greedy.
 50 is a neutral number.

-To calculate the fear and greed index, a computer takes an equal-weighted average of those seven indicators.
+To calculate the fear and greed index, and thus a market sentiment, a computer takes an equal-weighted average of those useful indicators.

 According to CNN Business, too much fear can sink stocks well below their intrinsic value, but when investors get greedy, they can bid up stock prices far above what they should be worth.